Volcanic Veins - Caving in Lava Tube Leiðarendi - EI60

 4 750 ISK per child

-Included: pick up from your accommodation in Reykjavik, transport, guide, flash light, gloves & helmet
+Included: hotel pick up & drop off in Reykjavik, guided caving tour, flash light, gloves and helmet.

 Description of the Leidarendi Cave Tour